"I'm leaving. My last day is next Friday.”

-You can learn tons of different things based on the questions you ask in a 1 on 1.
+You can learn tons of different things based on the questions you ask in your 1 on 1s.
 Then, you can fix a lot of problems before they blow up based on what you learn.
 There's a reason Ben Horowitz wrote he was willing to fire a manager for not having 1 on 1s in The Hard Thing About Hard Things.

 What to do instead: